 The third Creative Ethnology Studio was held at 16:15-18:15 hrs on Wednesday, 21 March 2018, at Heriot-Watt University, attracting some twenty participants.
 IRC-member Michael Richardson (Heriot-Watt) introduced his theatre practice-as-research project exploring the interdependence of theatrical performance and the performativity of everyday life, in the context of Deaf and Hearing cultures.

 Members of the network also held a workshop as part of the Expressing the Earth conference of the Scottish Centre for Geopoetics later that week, discussing connections between geopoetics and creative ethnology.

-The fourth Creative Ethnology Studio will take place at 17:00-19:00 hrs on Monday, 19 November 2018, at the University of Edinburgh as part of the Sustainable Communities Heritage Festival.
-Alistair Mackie (Heriot-Watt) and Jos Collins (Heriot-Watt and Edinburgh) will explore creative approaches to musical heritages, drawing on the School of Scottish Studies archives.
+The fourth Creative Ethnology Studio took place at 17:00-19:00 hrs on Monday, 19 November 2018, at the University of Edinburgh as part of the Sustainable Communities Heritage Festival.
+Alistair Mackie (Heriot-Watt) and Jos Collins (Heriot-Watt and Edinburgh) explored creative approaches to musical heritages, drawing on the School of Scottish Studies archives.